OlgaChernytska/2D-Hand-Pose-Estimation-RGB/ReadMe.md

 ![Title](title.png)

 ## 1. Description
-Repository includes working PyTorch pipeline to train a model and make inference.
+Repository includes working PyTorch pipeline to train a model and make inferences.

 Here are my tutorials that explain it in details: